bmuzycn/LunchTime/README.md

 # LunchTime
-A test for collection view and loading images from json url with cache function This is project contain some useful boilet code including:
+A test for collection view and loading images from json url with cache function This is project contain some useful boilerplate code including:
   - image catching
   - fetch Json from url and parsing with Jsondecoder
-  - customized tab bar and navigation bar
+  - customized collectionView, tab bar and navigation bar
   - solve some rotation issues when runing on a iPad
+  - multiple annotations on apple map
+  - UI animation on Mapkit